Family Law on the Multistate Essay Exam: Highly Tested Topics and Tips

 2. Be aware of the highly tested Family Law issues

-The Examiners tend to test several of the same issues repeatedly in Family Law Multistate Essay Exam questions.
+The examiners tend to test several of the same issues in Family Law MEE questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a nice summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

-We note that a lot of commercial bar review courses spend a lot of time on topics that are not highly tested (e.g., general requirements of marriage, defenses to fault-based divorce, intra-family tort immunity, marital rape, family privacy, donor eggs, gestational agreements, etc.).
+Many commercial bar review courses spend a lot of time on topics that are not highly tested (e.g., general requirements of marriage, defenses to fault-based divorce, intra-family tort immunity, marital rape, family privacy, donor eggs, gestational agreements, etc.).
 As a result, some examinees spend a lot of time on topics that they are unlikely to see on the exam.
-Focus instead on the highly tested topics and past Multistate Essay Exams.

 Some of the highly tested Family Law Multistate Essay Exam issues include:

 Child custody and support

-Child custody and support is regularly tested on the Multistate Essay Exam.
-Here are a few topics that have been tested:
+Child custody and child support are regularly tested on the MEE.
+Here are a few subtopics that have been tested: